zlatanvasovic/hackwork/README.md

 ```

 `assets/` directory isn't included, but it's default directory for things like
-CSS, JS, images and fonts.
+CSS, JavaScript, images and fonts.

 ## Bonuses

 * Every `.php` file in `core/` is included in default layout.
 By default, there
 are variables and functions, but you can also add other things, like classes.
 * Copyright info is included in default footer (`includes/footer.php`).
-* Here is also [a repository shortlink](http://git.io/hackwork) if you can't
+* There is [a repository shortlink](http://git.io/hackwork) if you can't
 remember URL of the repository.